Govt launches nationwide airport checks as IndiGo disruption triggers high-level review - www.lokmattimes.com

 The Minister described the developments as "extraordinary circumstances" requiring immediate and sustained intervention from the highest levels of the aviation establishment.

-According to him, a high-level review meeting was held on Sunday night with the participation of all senior officials from the Ministry and the DGCA.
+According to him, a high-level review meeting was held with the participation of all senior officials from the Ministry and the DGCA.

 The review was aimed at conducting a comprehensive assessment of airport functioning, airline responsiveness, and the quality of services being provided to passengers affected by delays and cancellations.